1977 MV Agusta 850SS

 Values on these bikes are hard to pin down…but at half (or less) the price of a 1974 Ducati 750SS “Green Frame”, which was produced in significantly greater numbers than the MV 850SS and by a manufacturer of less racing pedigree than MV Agusta, values of the late-spec MV classics seem destined to close the gap to their Italian brethren.
 Imagine this red stunner next to your 275GTB or 365 GTB/4 Daytona or 365BB!
 These bikes rarely come up for sale outside of major auctions, where buyer and seller can be expected to pay as much as 10-20% in combined fees on top of the hammer price.
 Consider this bike instead.

 Terms: This bike is sold on a clear, signed-over New York title in the previous owner's name.
 No warranty is expressed or implied.
 Your offer is a commitment to buy, not an option to buy, so please ask any and all question before buying or making an offer.
 I will not crate the bike, but I will make myself available to show it (by appointment), and/or to meet with the shipper of your choosing.
 I reserve the right to end this auction at any time and for any reason.
-Delivery may be available within a reasonable distance of Brewster, NY, but coordinate any such needs before bidding/buying.
+Delivery may be available within a reasonable distance of Brewster, NY.